Sign up to our Newsletter

 The LSAT Score Preview allows first-time LSAT takers the option to purchase a preview of their LSAT scores.
 This allows applicants to see their LSAT score and decide if they want to keep it or not.

 In the past, applicants could not remove their bad LSAT scores from the permanent record.
 But now, applicants have the option to remove their lousy scores.
-The LSAT Score Previews cost $45.
+The LSAT Score Previews cost $45-$80, depending on when you purchase it.

 How To Get an LSAC Fee Waiver